decodoku/Quantum_Programming_Tutorial/README.md

 After this, you may want the freedom to play around with the qubits used in the puzzles, and try out the skills you've learned.
 For this you can use the **Sandbox Mode**.

-There are then a range of modes designed to interact with Jupyter notebooks that we've created.
+There are then the following range of modes designed to interact with Jupyter notebooks that we've created.
 The tutorial will guide you to create your own program to solve a real problem, and the notebooks will allow you to run these programs on a real quantum computer.

-Current supported modes are as follows.

 * **Image Superposer**: Create quantum superpositions of images with the notebook [here](https://github.com/decodoku/Quantum_Programming_Tutorial/tree/master/image-superposer).